pivotal/docs-tas-adapter/certificate-rotation.md

     Where `VERSION-NUMBER` is the version of Application Service Adapter you want to install.
 For example, `1.0.0`.

-1. Update your `tas-adapter-values.yml` file with new API and App Ingress TLS certificates (crt and key).
+2. Update your `tas-adapter-values.yml` file with new API and App Ingress TLS certificates, such as crt and key.

     The following values are updated: